How To Feed A Loon

 We’re using a couple of tricks in this recipe that is often used in classic Chinese cooking to get the protein really crispy.

 The combination of all-purpose flour and cornstarch adds a wonderful crust around the beef that will get beautifully crispy.
-Egg yolks combined with soy sauce and Chinese cooking wine mixes with the flour and cornstarch to increase the crunchiness as well as add classic flavor.
+Egg yolks combined with soy sauce and Chinese cooking wine mixed with flour and cornstarch to increase the crunchiness as well as add classic flavor.

 EXPERT TIP: To make slicing the beef easier, place the steak in the freezer for about 15 minutes.
 Remove and immediately use a large sharp knife to slice the steak into thin (about ¼-inch thick) strips.
 If you prefer larger chunks of meat, cut the steak into cubes.
 Toss the beef with the flour, cornstarch, and egg yolk mixture.
 Keep mixing until the meat is completely coated.